The question I’m most often asked by readers is what are the best misophonia coping strategies?

-You’re in the middle of a misophode and you feel like you’re about to explode.
-It’s a state of total panic and you worry that any moment you might do something you’re going to regret.
+You’re in the middle of a misophonia episode and you feel like you’re about to explode.
+Your brain’s fizzing in a state of total panic and you worry that any moment you might do something you’ll later regret.

-Maybe you’ll say something unkind… or get caught mimicking… or roar in frustration.
+Maybe you’ll say something unkind… or get caught mimicking the person making the noise… or roar in frustration.
 So what do you do?